Matthew Dunlap

-Matthew Dunlap (born November 26, 1964) is an American politician from Maine who is the Maine State Auditor.
-A Democrat, Dunlap served as Secretary of State of Maine from January 7, 2013, to January 4, 2021, and previously served in that same post from 2005 to 2011.
+Matthew Dunlap (born November 26, 1964) is an American politician from Maine, who is the Maine state auditor since November 2022, and previously from January to October 2021.
+A member of the Democratic Party, Dunlap was secretary of state of Maine from January 7, 2013, to January 4, 2021, and previously from 2005 to 2011.
 In 2012, he sought to become his party's nominee to replace retiring Olympia Snowe, but lost in the primary to State Senator Cynthia Dill.

-Prior to his first election as Secretary of State in 2005, he represented Old Town in the Maine House of Representatives for four terms beginning in 1996.
-On December 2, 2020, Dunlap was elected Maine State Auditor by the Maine Legislature and took office on January 4, 2021. but had to vacate the position after failing the exams needed to meet the requirements of the position the following October, and was replaced by Jacob Norton.
-He did later meet the requirements and was selected for the position again on on November 14, 2022.
+Prior to his first election as secretary of state in 2005, Dunlap represented Old Town in the Maine House of Representatives for four terms beginning in 1996.
+On December 2, 2020, Dunlap was elected Maine State Auditor by the Maine Legislature and took office on January 4, 2021.
+Dunlap had to vacate the position after failing the exams needed to meet the requirements of the position the following October, and was replaced by Jacob Norton.
+He did later meet the requirements and was selected for the position again on November 14, 2022.

+Dunlap is currently a candidate in the Democratic primary for Maine's 2nd congressional district in the 2026 election.